Massih Wassey

-Massih Wassey (born 18 June 1988) is a Canadian professional soccer player who plays as a midfielder for Sportfreunde Lotte.
+Massih Wassey (born 18 June 1988) is a professional soccer player who plays as a midfielder for Westfalia Kinderhaus.
+Born in West Germany, he made two appearances for the Canada national team.

 Career

 Wassey began his career in his hometown for ESV Münster in 1996 and signed for VfL Wolbeck in June 2001.
 After spending two years in VfL Wolbeck's youth squad, Wassey was scouted by Preußen Münster in the summer of 2003.
 After playing for only half a year, Wassey joined the youth squad of Rot-Weiss Ahlen in January 2004, and then signed a youth contract for VfL Wolfsburg in July 2005.

 After this, Wassey returned to the youth squad of Preußen Münster, and was promoted to the senior squad after one year.
 After two years in the senior squad of Preußen Münster, Massih signed for FC Schalke 04 in July 2005.
 Wassey was the regular playmaker for the reserve team.
 On 2 February 2011, he signed for Fortuna Düsseldorf II.
 After half a season each with Fortuna, then Eintracht Rheine, he signed for SV Waldhof Mannheim in January 2012.
 Eighteen months later he signed for SC Wiedenbrück 2000.

 Massey moved to SC Paderborn 07 in summer 2017.